conan-io/docs/cheatsheet.rst

 The package recipe
 ++++++++++++++++++

-A package recipe is a Python class, defined in a file called conanfile.py in the package directory:
+A package recipe is a Python class, defined in a file called conanfile.py:

 .. code-block:: python